Fine Arts

 Registered Apprenticeship Pathways

-The U.S. Department of Labor recognizes 20 registered apprenticeship occupations related to Fine and Studio Arts.
+The U.S. Department of Labor recognizes 20 registered apprenticeship occupations related to Fine Arts.
 Apprenticeships let you earn while you learn — most have zero tuition costs and pay wages from day one.

 Apprenticeship Training Hours Type Salary RangeSalary Growth